saltysystems/overworld/doc/demo.md

 The next two messages have to do with receiving chats and sending them out to clients in batches.
-The first one should be pretty self-explanatory: we want to send along the player's chat message along with any color they'd like to send, if they choose.
+The first one should be pretty self-explanatory: we want to send along the player's chat message.
 The `state_transfer` message will simply tell the client to expect a series of `chat_messages` as a list, since our `handle_tick/2` function sends them out in batches.

 ```protobuf
 message chat_msg {